Dacheng Tao

 Dacheng Tao is an Australian engineer and academic.
-He is currently a professor of computer science at Nanyang Technological University, Singapore.
-He received a PhD in 2007 from the University of London under Stephen Maybank, with a thesis titled Discriminative linear and multilinear subspace methods.
-He was named a Fellow of the Institute of Electrical and Electronics Engineers in 2015 for his contributions to pattern recognition and visual analytics.
+He is currently a Distinguished University Professor and Professor of Artificial Intelligence at Nanyang Technological University, Singapore.
+He is also the Inaugural Director of the Generative AI Lab at NTU.
+He received a PhD in 2007 from the University of London under Stephen Maybank.
+He was named a Fellow of the Institute of Electrical and Electronics Engineers in 2015, a Fellow of the Australian Academy of Science in 2018, an ACM Fellow in 2019.
 He was awarded an Australian Laureate Fellowship in 2017.

-In 2018, Tao was also elected a Fellow of the Australian Academy of Science for his contributions in artificial intelligence, computer vision image processing and machine learning.

-He was elected as an ACM Fellow in 2019 "for contributions to representation learning and its applications".
-He was selected to the Global Young Academy.
 Tao was awarded the Australian Museum's Eureka Prize for Excellence in Data Science in 2020.
-He has written over 1200 publications across various artificial intelligence fields, including pattern recognition, visual analytics, and statistical learning theory, over a career span of around 20 years, averaging 60 papers a year.
+He has written over 300 publications across various artificial intelligence fields, including deep learning, computer vision, natural language processing, and statistical learning theory, over a career span of around 20 years.